What’s next for interest rates in Ireland?

 What is the current rate of inflation in Ireland?

-The ECB has cut interest rates three times this year.
+The ECB cut interest rates four times in 2024.
 So, what does this mean for Irish savers?

 While this will drive down mortgage rates, it will also impact rates for savers.
 Time could be running out to take advantage of strong rate offerings, and now might be the ideal time to lock your money away.